Dancing Shapes is a 2021 Independent Press Award Winner

-an inside gorgeous glimpse into ballerina Konora’s journey
+• A gorgeous glimpse into Ballerina Konora’s journey

 Dancing Shapes is a unique book for young dancers.
 Deriving directly from the pandemic time, Dancing Shapes captures both resilient hope and the power of imagination.
 Konora shares her path, from training as a young student, through performing professionally.
 It's a path that is familiar to some and interesting to many.
 Konora also shares how anyone, anywhere, can use the transformative power of their imaginations as professional dancers do, which is an important, inclusive message- everyone can explore movement creatively and imaginatively.
 Some basic ballet positions are described and shown in pictures, with visual and mental imagery to help young dancers understand the qualitative feelings of the positions.
 My favorite part of the book is the last section, "Thinking About Details", as it encourages individual thought and expression.
 Emphasizing how body parts can be used to find different shapes (ie. the many shapes the fingers and hands can create), this book can stimulate new movement patterns that extend beyond those that are habitual in everyday life, or even in early ballet training.